vaclavblazej/parameters-code/handcrafted/docs/complexity/_index.md

 The clique problem is known to be NP-hard but for some graph classes it is solvable in polynomial time.
 For example, we know that [planar graphs](https://en.wikipedia.org/wiki/Planar_graph) cannot contain a clique on 5 vertices.
 So if $k$ is 5 or more, we can answer immediately NO.
-Otherwise, we can check all quadruplets of vertices, so we have an algorithm that runs in $n^4$ time.
+Otherwise, we can check all quadruplets of vertices, so we have an algorithm that runs in $\mathcal O(n^4)$ time.

 It is clear that the above example can be generalized.
 If we are guaranteed that the input does not contain a clique of size $h+1$, then we can solve the problem in roughly $\binom nh \le n^h$ by trying every $h$-tuplet of vertices.